 It shouldn't surprise you, you know the song: "in the port of Amsterdam, there are sailors dancing, rubbing their bellies".
 Come on, it's your turn!
 At least, it will be if you decide to come to the capital to experience one of the best marathons in Europe 🇪🇺.

-You can find all the info regarding accessibility to the race location by clicking here.
+You can find all the information regarding accessibility to the race location by clicking here.

 Yes, the stadium will be open to spectators.
-They will be able to take a seat there and have a perfect view of the race finish!
+They will have a perfect view of the race finish!

-For runners starting from zone A, clothes can be stored in tents around the Olympic stadium, opening hours: 7:30 AM - 5:00 PM.
+For runners starting from Zone A, clothing can be stored in tents around the Olympic stadium, open from 7:30 AM to 5:00 PM.

-Runners from start zone B can store their clothes in tents on Stadionplein, opening hours: 7:45 AM - 5:00 PM.
+Runners from Start Zone B can store their clothing in tents on Stadionplein, open from 7:45 AM to 5:00 PM.

-Yes, there are toilets outside the Olympic stadium and at each refreshment station.
+Yes, there are restrooms outside the Olympic Stadium and at each refreshment station.

 Limited changing rooms and showers are available at Sporthallen Zuid.

-Yes, pacemakers are planned.
+Yes, pacers will be provided.
 Find more information on this topic by clicking here.

-Starting in Area A is inside the Olympic stadium and in Area B is outside the stadium.
-Shortly after the start (approximately 3 kilometers), the two streams of participants merge and all runners follow the same course.
-The start time for both areas will be such that the fastest runners will arrive at the convergence point at about the same time.
+Starting in Area A is inside the Olympic Stadium, while Area B is outside.
+Shortly after the start (about 3 kilometers in), the two participant flows merge, and all runners follow the same course.
+The start times for each zone are scheduled so that the fastest runners will converge at about the same time.

 No, a medical certificate is not necessary to participate in the race.